-With the introduction of Dynamics 365 Business Central, companies are now able to access an affordable, powerful, cloud hosted solution backed by Microsoft.
-This is leading to a major increase in the number if companies doing a Business Central implementation.
+With the introduction of Dynamics 365 Business Central, companies are now able to access an affordable, powerful, cloud-hosted solution backed by Microsoft.
+This is leading to a major increase in the number of companies doing a Business Central implementation.
 The business edition is designed to be easy to use and learn, but still contains the incredible capabilities of Dynamics NAV, long considered a top-tier manufacturing ERP solution.

 Since 2012, Sabre Limited has built a business focused on bringing affordable and structured training solutions to NAV.
 We have now extended this to Dynamics 365 Business Central.
 As experts in Manufacturing, we see and recommend Lean manufacturing techniques to our customers all the time.
 We decided years ago to turn that expertise inward and find out how we can implement Lean methodology into our ERP training.
 Through extensive research and self-examination, we gained insight that revolutionized the way we perform Dynamics NAV manufacturing projects.